wowool/wowool-nlp-compare/README.md

 ### Comparing

 Notes: we used the `en_core_web_sm` to compare with wowool, but we noticed that using other models returns inconsistencies during the tests.
-As some of their own entities disapeared and other appeared in other models, so we decided to stick to the one model.
+As some of their own entities disappear and other appeare in other models, so we decided to stick to this model.

 Using this command you will see the comparison between spacy and wowool in speed and accuracy.

     python3 -m nlp_compare -l english -p "english,entity" -f test.txt -e spacy

-This command will generate 2 files:

-* `wowool-vs-spacy-tbl.txt`: Table with the entities side by side
-* `wowool-vs-spacy-diff.txt`: Fiff beween the two result files

 ### Results